Code-Institute-Submissions/user-centric-frontend-project/README.md

     1. follow the link responsinator.com;
     2. copy the website link (url) and paste within the field and click go.
     3. The webpage will be displayed in different screens already not needing to change as same as GCDT.

+### Unfixed bugs

+There are two bugs that I could not fix with the navbar.

+- I could not change the color and font of the navbar in both small and big screens.
+- As the color and font of the navbar doesn't change, it does not appear 100% clear on small screens.

 ## Deployment